abelboldu/ecs-deploy/README.md

 The second step merits more explanation: since a Task Definition [may] define multiple containers, the question arises, "what must be changed to create a new revision?"
 Empirically, the surprising answer is nothing; Amazon allows you to create a new but identical version of a Task Definition, and the Service will still do a blue/green deployment of identical tasks.
+If you don't provide any image parameter, that will be the case.

 Nevertheless, since the system uses docker, the assumption is that improvements to the application are built into its container images, which are then pushed into a repository (public or private), to then be pulled down for use by ECS.
 This